Eyad-Elghonemy/NTI_Final_project_Backend/README.md

 ---

 ### `GET /health`
-Lightweight liveness check, used by the Streamlit status indicator.
+Lightweight liveness check, used by the frontend's status indicator.

 **Response**
 ```json